This page explains how to trade crossover strategies with MACD histogram (as opposed to the traditional MACD with MACD line and Signal line).

 We were discussing how MACD Histogram is (or in fact isn't) different from the basic MACD and also the advantage of displaying the information in the form of MACD Histogram vs. basic MACD.

 Besides various MACD-Histogram-specific trading strategies, it is also possible to use the MACD Histogram chart for trading the classical MACD crossover:

-- You buy when MACD line crosses above the Signal line.
+- Buy when MACD line crosses above the Signal line.

 I know there is no MACD line and no Signal line on the MACD Histogram chart.
 But if you are worried that you will lose the ability to see these signals after switching from basic MACD to MACD Histogram, think about the relationship between the two indicators again.

 What MACD Histogram means?
 Its value is the difference between the MACD line and the Signal line.
 Therefore, when MACD line is crossing above the Signal line, it is exactly the same time as when MACD Histogram is crossing above zero.
 On the other side, MACD Histogram crossing below zero indicates the MACD line crossing below the Signal line.
 Same information, just different graphics.

 Are there any pieces of information I will lose by switching from MACD to MACD Histogram?
 Yes, there are some.